YouTube SEO: How to Optimize Your Channel for Visibility

 The next screen will automatically show you the top YouTube keywords over the last month for your selected location.

-You can also click on “Last Week” to change the time frame.
+Click on “Last Week” to change the time frame.
+To discover emerging topics.

 To find the most relevant keywords, enter a broad term related to your niche in the search bar.

-On the left-hand side of the table, you’ll see some relevant keywords as well as their search volume (which is the weekly search volume in this case) and Competitive Rate—a metric out of 100 that indicates how difficult it is to rank for a given keyword.
+You’ll see a list of relevant keywords and their search volumes (which is the weekly search volume in this case).
+And competitive rate—a metric out of 100 that indicates how difficult it is to rank for a given keyword.

 With a handful of searches per week and low competition, these keywords look like good options that you could rank for.

-Select the same search term and look at the “Top popular video” section.
+Then, select a search term you want to target and look at the “Top popular video” section.

 • Product comparisons